phiana/phiana/README.md

-Hello - my name is Philip Anastassiou and I am an artist and software engineer living in New York City.
+Hello - my name is Philip Anastassiou and I am an artist, researcher, and software engineer living in New York City.
 I am interested in the combination of art and [machine intelligence](https://en.wikipedia.org/wiki/Machine_learning) with the goal of creating new, data-driven forms of storytelling and expression in various mediums.

 I am currently an M.S.
 Computer Science student at Columbia University, where I specialize in machine learning.
 Previously, I received my B.A. from Columbia, where I studied playwriting.